 Complete Guide To Water Treatments for Water Wash Paint Booths

-A Water Wash Spray Booth System with Water Flowing Water wash spray booths are amazing bits of kit for the painter spraying at full capacity.
+Water wash paint booth systems are amazing pieces of kit that allow the painter to spray at full capacity.
 They can effectively handle a large workload and make overspray cleanup a thing of the past.
-They tend to be viable, only if your business is spraying on mass (think a conveyor of cabinet doors or many steel widgets!) other wise you may be better off with a traditional dry filter spray booth setup.
-Water wash booths do come with some added maintenance that you need to adhere to if you want an efficient production line.
-Just as importantly the water system must be treated with chemicals to keep it in prime shape and this requires a routine maintenance plan otherwise safety risks can be caused as a result.
+They tend to be viable only if your business is spraying on mass (think conveyor belts of cabinet doors or runs of steel widgets).
+Smaller scale operations are more suited to the traditional dry filter spray booth setup.
+Water wash booths do come with some added maintenance considerations if you want an efficient production line and a safe working environment.
+In particular, the water system must be treated with chemicals to keep it in prime shape as part of a routine maintenance plan.

 - Create safety hazards